daechi73/Hackathon2/README.md

 Webapplication built for mobile screens. (size of an iphone).

-To see in computer chrome browser:
+To see it as mobile device in desktop chrome:

 - open google dev tools (ctrl+shift+i)
 - toggle device toolbar (ctrl+shit+m)